ibm-cloud-docs/virtualization-solutions/planning/design-considerations-openshift/resiliency-design.md

 ### IBM Cloud Backup and Recovery Architecture Components
 {: #virt-sol-openshift-resiliency-ibm-cloud-architecture}

-The following table details the architecture components the solution.
+The following table details the architecture components the IBM Cloud Backup and Recovery solution.

 | Architecture Component | Description |
 | -------------- | -------------- |